Recipe Overview

 Did you know that it’s very easy to make homemade breadcrumbs?
 It’s a great way to use up day-old bread, and you can use gluten-free bread if you like.
 Try making your own panko and breadcrumbs!How To Make Meatloaf

-Next you’ll beat the eggs in a large bowl and add all the other ingredients to that bowl.
+Add the remaining ingredients to a large bowl.
+Next, beat the eggs in a large bowl and add all the other ingredients to that bowl.

+Combine.
 Okay, now you have a big bowl of ground meat, eggs, crumbs, and other stuff.
-Take off your rings if you’re wearing any.
-No, this isn’t a hold-up!
-You’re going to mix that meatloaf with your hands.
-Sounds kind of gross, but just dig in and squeeze and smoosh, and blend.
-It’s the only way to get everything nice and mixed together.
+I’ve found that the best way to combine those ingredients is with your hands.
+Sounds kind of gross (and take off your rings if you’re wearing any) but just dig in and squeeze, and smoosh, and blend.
+It’s the only way to get everything nice and blended together.
+You’ll be able to tell when it’s “bonded”.
+Don’t over mix or compact the mixture too much.

 If you want to customize your meatloaf recipe, there are lots of variations you can try.